Satya Hegde

 Satya Hegde (born 17 May 1975) is an Indian cinematographer who works in Kannada cinema.
 He made his debut with Taali Kattuva Shubhavele in 2002.
 Following this, he worked in over 20 films and received critical praise for his work in Duniya (2007) and Myna (2013), along with his collaborations with Suri.

 Early life

-Satya Hegde was born on 17 May 1975 to a Brahmin family of Parameshwar Hegde and Savithri in Haliyal, Uttara Kannada, Karnataka.
+Satya Hegde was born on 17 May 1975 to Parameshwar Hegde and Savithri in Haliyal, Uttara Kannada, Karnataka.
 He completed his schooling from Carmel High School, Haliyal in 1989.
 Following this, he was sent to Sanduru to complete his Pre-university course by his father who then wanted him to pursue a career in Computer science.
 Due to his poor scores during the course, he was persuaded by his brother to obtain a diploma.
 Having decided to choose cinematography as the subject specialization at the Sri Jayachamarajendra Polytechnic, Bangalore, Hegde obtained the diploma in cinematography in 1995.